Teresita Herbosa

-Teresita J. Herbosa (born October 28, 1950) was the chairwoman of the Securities and Exchange Commission (Philippines).
+Teresita Javier Herbosa (born October 28, 1950) was the chairwoman of the Securities and Exchange Commission (Philippines).
 She was appointed to the SEC by President Benigno Aquino III and took office on April 29, 2011.
-As Chairperson, she is also a member of the Anti-Money Laundering Council (Philippines).
+As chairperson, she is also a member of the Anti-Money Laundering Council (Philippines).

 Herbosa has two bachelor's degrees from the University of the Philippines and a Master of Comparative Law degree from the University of Michigan Law School.
 Prior to her government service she was a co-managing partner of the Angara, Abello, Concepcion, Regala & Cruz Law Offices.
-She is presently an associate professor at the De La Salle University - College of Law, where she teaches courses in Corporation Law and Commercial Law Review.
+She is presently an associate professor at the De La Salle University College of Law, where she teaches courses in Corporation Law and Commercial Law Review.